-During the year under review, there has been no change in the management of the Company.
+During the year under review, Mr. Arvind Shah, Mr. Ashwin Savla and Mr. Nilesh Shah have been appointed as Independent Directors of the Company.
+Mr. Chetan Mehta, Mr. Joseph Tauro and Mr. Mitesh Kuvadia have retired as Independent Directors of the Company.
 The Company has received declarations from all the Independent Directors of the Company confirming that they meet the criteria of independence as prescribed under the Companies Act, 2013 and the Listing Agreement.